Docs-Geek/api-documentation-course/docs/exercises/class-4.md

 # Class #4: Offline Exercises

-In this session, we'll explore how to send API requests using **Curl**. **Curl** is a powerful command-line tool for making API requests.
+In these exercises, we'll explore how to send API requests using **Curl**. **Curl** is a powerful command-line tool for making API requests.
 Unlike API clients like Postman that provide a graphical interface, Curl allows you to manually construct endpoint URLs, which is essential for understanding complex query parameters.

-**Note:** Please manually type each URL instead of copying and pasting.
+**Note:** Please manually type each URL instead of copying and pasting (except for the server URL).
 The goal is to become proficient in URL construction.

-The instructions contain questions at various points throughout the document.
+The instructions contain questions at various points.
 Please collect your answers to each question in a separate file.
 At the end of the exercises, you will be asked to paste your answers into the Class #4 Channel on the Discord server.

 ## Prerequisites